d-klotz/proffy/README.md

 # Proffy - 👨🏻‍🏫 Proffy - A new way to learn anything you need with teachers!
 Choose your teacher by subject and price. 📚 <br/>

-### This is a ReactJs/React Native/ NdeJs project made for fun.
+### This is a ReactJs/ React Native/ NodeJs project made for fun.

 <img src="screenshots/presentation_cover.png" />